itaywe1998/EcoEvolution/Code_Diary.md

 Achieved a rather ok profile for kozai, but still extinct. should modify vbar to find the value which allows survival.
 Another thing which is annoying - the ggplot save is quenching the plot to be very small and not details can be seen above 2 subplots together, should figure how to improve this.

+09.12.23
+Hi I'm back again.
+It was a display problem, see dpi, height and width options for ggsave().
 ```